coderkatew/bear-yoga/README.md

 **Personalized Recommendations** - A recommended product section featuring products the user is likely to be interested in based on past purchases.
 This could also be based on a set of category or product preferences the user could specify in their profile.
 <br>

-## Information Architecture & Structure
+## Information Architecture and Structure

 ### Database
 I used sqlite3 as a database for development and moved to Heroku's PostgreSQL for deployment.<br><br>